The Independent (2022 film)

-The Independent is a 2022 American political film directed by Amy Rice and written by Evan Parter.
+The Independent is a 2022 American political thriller film directed by Amy Rice and written by Evan Parter.
 It stars Jodie Turner-Smith, Brian Cox, Luke Kirby, Stephen Lang, Ann Dowd, and John Cena.
 The plot centers around a reporter who uncovers a conspiracy that could impact the results of an upcoming presidential election.
 The film was released on streaming by Peacock on November 2, 2022.

 Plot

 Elisha "Eli" James, a reporter at the Washington Chronicle, breaks the story that Yale University alum, Olympic gold medalist, and best-selling author Nate Sterling is running as an independent in the upcoming presidential election.
 His opponents are the unpopular Democratic incumbent and Senator Patricia Turnbull, a Republican who, if elected, would be the first female president of the United States.
 Eli befriends her idol, Nick Booker.
 She tells him that she has uncovered a conspiracy: Turnbull is embezzling funds from the lottery (specifically $1 for every $1000) and smuggling them into her Super PAC (political action committee) at the expense of the country's public schools.
 Near the end of the election, Eli and Booker discover that the perpetrator of the fraud is not Turnbull but Sterling.
 They talk to Sterling and get him to confess his involvement.
 Meanwhile, Eli's father dies of cancer.
 Another journalist tries to take credit for Eli's report.
 Instead of publishing it, the Washington Chronicle fires the journalist.
 Eli and Booker decide to start a new news publication, The Independent, to inform the American people of the truth.
 They publish the report on Sterling and leave the Washington Chronicle.